htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 <br><br>

 <img src="html/drafts/img/greer_brigham.jpg" width="300"><br>
-Greer Brigham is a recent graduate from Brown University where he studied political science and economics.
+Greer Brigham is a 2020 graduate from Brown University where he studied political science and economics.
 The service of his father, Lt.
 Henry D. Brigham III, USS Fahrion (FFG-22), inspired Greer to cover the opioid epidemic's effects on veterans.
 Greer is currently using his background in politics, economics, and journalism to investigate issues related to income inequality.
 <br><br>

 <img src="html/drafts/img/li_goldstein.jpeg" width="300"><br>